 Nix packages and nixos modules for easily installing Bitcoin nodes and higher layer protocols with an emphasis on security.
 This is a work in progress - don't expect it to be bug free or secure.

 The default configuration sets up a Bitcoin Core node and c-lightning.
-The user can enable spark-wallet in configuration.nix
+The user can enable spark-wallet in configuration.nix to make c-lightning accessible with a smartphone using spark-wallet.

 A simple webpage shows the lightning nodeid and links to nanopos letting the user receive donations.